redhat-performance/yoda/README.md

 ```
 'TITLE | RPS edge| RPS edge\n4.14 | 43.95\n41.65 | 41.65'
 ```

+## Remote Inference

 ### **Inference** (Requires GPU with memory > 16GB)
 We also have `--inference` as an optional flag that can be enabled while you execute `yoda generate` sub-command.
 Example usage
 ```
 >> yoda generate --config config.yaml --concurrency --debug --inference
 ```
-At present, we are using [openbmb/MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) as our inference endpoint to summarize the image.
+At present, we are using [openbmb/MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) as our inference endpoint [hosted on an AI cluster](https://github.com/vishnuchalla/yoda/tree/main/vqa-app#readme) to summarize the image.
 Here is how the output of updated panel data looks like after the inference.

 #### **Output**
 ```